loganwuu/leap_year_2/README.md

 ## Specs
 * A leap year is divisible by 4.
-* Not a leap year if not fdivisible by 4.
+* Not a leap year if not divisible by 4.
 * A leap year is not divisible by 100.

 ## Setup